THE BEGINNING

 NEW TEAM, DIFFERENT LEAGUE

-Our D2 team is apart of the CHF and plays teams across the south.
+Our D2 team is a part of the CHF and plays teams across the south.
 It wasn't until 2022 that the Collegiate Hockey Federation was established, creating a league with teams across the nation.

 THE IRON CUP